 Eligible Seattle Community Court defendants are given an offer to join the program in lieu of taking the traditional path through the court system.
 Once they accept the offer, they are given a comprehensive assessment to ascertain their needs.
 If they need help with public benefits, housing, employment, education, Native American or Veterans services, or substance abuse treatment, a recommendation is made and the judge orders them to make a linkage with service providers that can help them.

-Defendants are able to enter the program up to three times at the discretion of the City Attorney's Office.
-Each time their required hours increase according to the following sentencing framework which was developed by the Community Court Advisory Board.
+Defendants are able to enter the program up to four times at the discretion of the City Attorney's Office.
+Each time their required hours increase according to the sentencing framework which was developed by the Community Court Advisory Board.